docsforadobe/premiere-plugin-guide/docs/importers/getting-started.md

 To get the first opportunity to import a filetype also supported by a built-in importer (e.g. MPEG, AVI, QuickTime, etc), provide a different subtype and classID in order for your importer to be called for the types of files you support. imImportInfoRec.priority must be higher than any of the other importers for that filetype.
 Set this value to 100 or higher to override all built-in importers.
 Premiere Pro has more than one type of AVI importer and MPEG importer, which use this same prioritization mechanism.
 So your importer can override all of them and get the first shot at a filetype.

-Just because you want to take over handling some files of a given filetype, it doesn’t mean you have to handle all of them.
+Just because you want to take over handling some files of a given filetype, it doesn't mean you have to handle all of them.
 To defer an unsupported subtype to a lower priority importer, return imBadFile during *imOpenFile8* or *imGetInfo8*.
 See the Media Abstraction chapter for more information on filetypes, subtypes, and classIDs.

 ### Format repeated in menu?